Ellen Gerstell

 Ellen Gerstell (born October 16, 1954) is an American voice actress.
 She is most known for providing the voice of Rapture in Jem and Mihoshi Kuramitsu in the Tenchi Muyo! franchise.
 She is the wife of the late Emmy Award-winning writer Gordon Bressack and mother of film producer James Cullen Bressack.

 Early life and education

-She is Jewish.
-She was a contestant on the $100,000 Pyramid in January 1986, where she won over $16,000 in cash and prizes.
+She was a contestant on the $100,000 Pyramid in January 1986, where she won $49,950 in cash and other prizes while making it to the $100,000 tournament with one of the three fastest winner circle times of that season.